 Top 3 Trends For The Future Of Entrepreneurship

-Entrepreneurship is now the first choice for young people in Asia Pacific, who aspire to founding a company or building a start-up over traditional employment.
+In today’s workplace, becoming an entrepreneur is now the first choice for young people in Asia, who aspire to founding new businesses or start-ups over traditional employment.

 Much has been written about the future of work after COVID-19, but what about the future of entrepreneurship?
-How will this ongoing disruption affect the next generation of SMEs?
+How will economic or geopolitical disruption affect the next generation of SMEs?

-What’s clear is that becoming an entrepreneur is fast becoming the number one choice for “Generation Next” and Gen Z – and many young people are breaking away from salaried jobs.
-And it’s not just established businesses that help society get through a crisis like COVID-19.
-It’s the new generation of up-and-coming entrepreneurs who can deliver innovation, ensure future sustainability, and build safe, equitable, strong economies that benefit everyone.
+What’s clear is that becoming an entrepreneur is fast becoming the number one choice for “Generation Next” and Gen Z. Many young people are breaking away from salaried jobs.
+And it’s not just established businesses that help society get through periods of economic crisis or recession.
+It’s the new generation of up-and-coming entrepreneurs who can deliver innovation, ensure future sustainability, and build strong, equitable, economies that benefit everyone.

 I see three key trends shaping this:

 1. Defined by digital; agility, resilience and speed

 The entire model for global entrepreneurship is evolving at high speed.
 The future is being defined by digital.
 The World Economic Forum’s latest study into the Future of Jobs finds that there needs to be a ‘massive reskilling of the digital economy’ to ensure all businesses are future-ready and sustainable.
 In today’s hybrid working environment, there’s also rising demand for skills such as active learning, stress tolerance and flexibility.

 We’ve already seen how companies that moved quickly during crisis had a strategic advantage over competitors.
 Today, people can work and buy goods from anywhere.
 With millions still working from home, firms that delivered fast but continued to provide exceptional service gained loyal customers.